-698 MASTER'S RESEARCH
+MASTER'S RESEARCH

 (May be repeated) Prerequisite: permission of advisor.
 Research in suitable topics in computer science culminating in a research paper.
-No more than two credits applicable to major rerequisite: permission.
+No more than three credits applicable to degree requirements.

+Prerequisite: permission.
 (May be repeated for a total of 15 credits.)
-A properly qualified can didate for a master's degree may enroll for research experience which culminates in presentation of a faculty-supervised thesis.
+A properly qualified candidate for a master's degree may enroll for research experience which culminates in presentation of a faculty-supervised thesis.